 The 3 main types of portable solar generation panels are:

-- Solar mats like this 100W Foldable Solar Panel Sunpower Charger for Cars, RVs, Boats, Cabins, Motorhome, and Tents.
+- Solar fold-out mats like 100W Foldable Solar Panel Sunpower Charger for Cars, RVs, Boats, Cabins, Motorhome, and Tents.

 - Traditional aluminum frame ECO-WORTHY 120 Watt 12Volt Off Grid Monocrystalline Portable Foldable Solar Panel.

-Ultra Thin and light Suaoki 100W 18V 12V Solar Panel SunPower Cells.
+Ultra-Thin and light 110W 18V 12V RV Solar Panel SunPower Cells.

 All three of these are rated at 100 watts or more per hour, depending on the quality and angle of sunlight.
 What it comes down to are your needs and storage options.
 My pick is the Eco-Worthy 120w folding solar panel due to its low cost and high power output.